A tangy, bright buttermilk pumpkin pie recipe with hints of ginger and spice. Jump to recipe.

 -

-Spoon filling into the baked shell, and bake 35 - 40 minutes or just until the very center is set – it should have some movement, but not still seem like a liquid.
+Set baked and cooled pie shell on a large, parchment-lined baking sheet.
+Brush the crimped part of the crust with egg wash.
+Pour filling into the shell.
+Bake 35 - 40 minutes or just until the center is set – it should have some movement, but not still seem like a liquid.
+If the edges of the pie get too dark, tent them with a foil ring.

 -